trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Discourse
 ---------

-|trueos| also has a discourse `channel <https://discourse.trueos.org/>`_
+|trueos| also has a `Discourse forum <https://discourse.trueos.org/>`_
 managed concurrently with the Subreddit.
-Functionally similar to the Subreddit, a new user will need to sign up with Discourse in order to create posts, but it is possible to view the current posts without an account.
+Functionally similar to the Subreddit, a new user needs to sign up with Discourse in order to create posts, but it is possible to view the current posts without an account.

 .. index:: IRC
 .. _IRC: